TranPhucVinh/C/Kernel/Fundamental concepts.md

 When an embedded Linux is commercialized, e.g Raspberry Pi board, IMX board, Beaglebone board, their vendors will provide us the 4 main components (Bootloader, Kernel, Rootfs and toolchain) in a single package, known as  **BSP** - **Board Support Package**.

 Embedded Linux software development can be separated into 3 categories:
-* Linux system programming: Linux IPC (FileIO, Process, Thread, Signal, etc), multithread programming
+* **Linux system programming**: Linux IPC, multithread programming
-* Linux Porting: Optimize and customize embedded Linux system.
+* **Linux porting**: Optimize and customize embedded Linux system.
 This requires knowledge on Makefile, shell scripts; build system like build-root, yocto; OS booting process, bootloader modification, rootfs package modification
-* Linux device driver: Develop driver for I2C, SPI, UART, USB, Watchdog,…
+* **Linux device driver**: Develop driver for I2C, SPI, UART, USB, Watchdog,…

 # User-space and kernel-space
 * **User-space** refers to the environment where user applications run, and they have limited privileges.
 Processes running in user-space cannot directly interact with hardware or system resources (e.g., memory, devices) and need to request services through system calls.